-The back for beasts of burden carries the material weight of the world, but for humans, the back carries the weight of the worry, the stress, the pressure, the fear, the grief, and its physiogomy tells the tale (tail) of the person's life.
+The back for beasts of burden carries the material weight of the world, but for humans, the back carries the weight of the worry, the stress, the pressure, the fear, the grief, and its physiognomy tells the tale tail of the persons life.

 And the back can symbolize the shadow as Jung observed,

 Taking it in its deepest sense, the shadow is the invisible saurian tail that man still drags behind him.
 Carefully amputated, it becomes the healing serpent of the mysteries.
 Only monkeys parade with it.